cujba-mihai/Spotify-Clone/spotify-clone/README.md

+# Tools used:
+  1. NextJS
+  2. ReactJS
+  3. Debounce (lodash)
+  4. Tailwind CSS
+  5. Spotify API
+  6. oAuth JWT
+    6.1 Access/refresh tokens
+  7. Recoil

+ # In order for this app to run properly, please make sure you have an open window with the original Spotify website open https://open.spotify.com/

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).